patternfly/patternfly-react/packages/react-core/src/components/TextInputGroup/examples/TextInputGroup.md

 To prevent users from making edits to a text input group, you can disable it using `isDisabled`.

-When you disable a text input group, add an `aria-label` to provide context to assistive technologies.

 ```ts file="./TextInputGroupDisabled.tsx"
 ```

-### With icon and clear button
+### With icon and utilities

 To help users identify the purpose of an input group, you can add an icon.
 To do this, import your icon and pass it to `icon` within `<TextInputGroupMain>`.

-You can also add a clear button that allows users remove their previous input.
-Pass your button into `<TextInputGroupUtilities>`.
+You can also add additional actions or utilities via `<TextInputGroupUtilities>`.
+The following example includes a clear button that allows users to remove their previous input.

 ```ts file="./TextInputGroupUtilitiesAndIcon.tsx"
 ```